fkarg/fkarg.github.io/staged/rat-meetup.md

 #### Hand-Signs
 When your group hits a certain point (~8 people or more), receiving input from everyone becomes a communication challenge and can easily take a long time.
 In-person meetings sometimes have rules for a number of hand-signs, signaling a number of different things:
 - 'I want to talk'
 - 'I have an objection to this'
 - 'This is wrong, I can tell you how'
 - 'Applause'
 - and [many more][hand-signals]

-Not all of them are being used to the same degree of course, the one used most often is the [temperature probe][temperature-probe]: receiving immediate feedback on how people feel about a certain proposition.
+We do of course not use all of these gestures to the same degree, the one used most often is the [temperature probe][temperature-probe]: receiving immediate feedback on how people feel about a certain proposition.

 #### Allow Topic Digressions